kaisama92/text-analyzer/README.md

 Test: "It should return 0 if the string is empty."
 Code:
 const text = "";
-Expected Output: 0
+Expected Output: null

 Test: "It should return the word and 1 for a one word string."
 Code:
 const text = "hello";
 Expected Output: "hello: 1"

-Test: It should return
+Test: "It should return each word in the text."
+Code:
+const text = "hello there"
+Expected Output "hello", "there"

 ## Setup/Installation Requirements